Southern District of New York action against online poker players: Timing

 The timing of the Southern District's actions has been the subject of considerable discussion.
-The Competitive Enterprise Institute (CEI) noted that the timing occurred at a time where, "regulators had finally begun to think about internet gambling as a legitimate activity that citizens have the right to engage in."
+The Competitive Enterprise Institute (CEI) noted that the timing occurred at a time when, "regulators had finally begun to think about internet gambling as a legitimate activity that citizens have the right to engage in."
 They also noted that new legislation proposed by Barney Frank to legalize and regulate online poker "seems likely to pass."
 Rose mentioned other theories related to the timing.
 According to one theory, the National Football League, an opponent of expanding internet gambling, pressured the Southern District to retaliate in light of Frank's proposal.
 Another theory states that the Southern District performed the raid to ensure that Frank's bill would pass.
 Rose explains that California law enforcement agencies raided a retirement home bingo game shortly before a vote to raise people's awareness of the issue.
 As the seizure occurred at a time where poker players might be seeking to participate in the World Series of Poker, Ifrah hypothesized that the raid was timed to coincide with the 2009 World Series of Poker.
 Finally, Rose speculates that the U.S. Department of Justice may have seized the accounts as a money grab on the belief that nobody would fight the seizure in court.
 "It's a tremendous gamble," Rose said, "on the part of the U.S. Department of Justice to go after players and even more of a gamble to go after poker players."